How To Get Tickets To The Louvre

 A lot of people visit the Louvre first and foremost to admire the world famous Mona Lisa

-Guides are knowledgeable about the museum, they know where to go so you won’t have to worry about looking at the map, and they will answer your questions and entertain you with quizzes.
+Guides are knowledgeable about the museum, they know where to go so you won’t have to worry about looking at the map, and they will answer your questions and entertain you with quizzes, trivia and lots of other interesting facts.

 Tours can last anything between 1.5 hours and 3 hours, after which you are free to stay at the museum and explore by yourself.

-When it comes to tours of the Louvre, you have the option of joining a group tour (usually of no more than 20 visitors), or a small or private group tour, which are obviously more expensive.
+When it comes to tours of the Louvre, you have the option of joining a group tour (usually of no more than 20 visitors), or a small or private group tour, which would obviously be more expensive.
 There even are family-friendly tours perfect in case you are traveling with children.

-Group tour prices are in the range of €50 to €70, depending on how long they last.
+Group tour prices are in the range of €50 to €70, depending on how long the tour lasts.
 Private tours are more expensive and in the range of €100, though some are priced per group.

 I recommend this Louvre guided tour with a local licensed guide – it’s one of the best reviewed options.
-The tour lasts 2 hours.
+The tour lasts 2 hours and takes you to the highlights of the museum.

 Another option is this 3 hour Louvre tour which is going to be a bit more comprehensive and perfect if you want to get a more in depth understanding of the museum history and the art on show.

-If you are taking your kids to Paris, consider this family friendly tour – the guide will do his / her best to keep your children entertained and make the experience interesting for them too.
+If you are taking your kids to Paris, I recommend this family friendly tour – the guide will do his / her best to keep your children entertained and make the experience interesting for them too.

 inside the Louvre